hemar12/terraform-modules/README.md

    terraform fmt                       => To format the code

-   terraform vaidate                   => to vdalidate the syntax
+   terraform validate                   => to vdalidate the syntax

    terraform plan                       => To check the IAM plan